 Sea Kayaking Guides & Paddling Instructors

-Guide/Instructors lead half day, full day, and multi-day sea kayak camping trips and teach safety and instructional courses in kayak and stand up paddle boarding.
-Guides may also drive, fix boats, and have other work opportunities around the shop.
-This job requires you to work with people of all backgrounds, while being able to lift kayaks, work often long hours, and be out in all types of weather.
+Guides lead half day, full day, and multi-day sea kayak camping trips, as well as teach safety and instructional courses in kayak and stand up paddle boarding.
+Guides may also drive shuttles, fix boats, and have other work opportunities around the shop.
+This job requires you to work with people of all backgrounds, while being able to lift kayaks, work long hours, and be out in all types of weather.
 All staff need to be able to communicate well and work as a team, be in good shape, and be willing to learn.
 You can expect a positive work environment and a lot of opportunities for fun and personal growth.

 Our Guide Structure

 Guide Candidates - A requirement for being hired as a guide is sea kayaking skills (ACA level 3 assessed or the equivalent) and Wilderness First Aid (Or higher) and CPR certifications.
 We accept those who do not yet possess these skills as 'Candidates', and offer these courses for free prior to hiring at Level 1.

 Level 1: Apprentice Guides - After meeting sea kayaking skill and first aid certification requirements you are hired at Level 1: Apprentice Guide.
 This level is paid a stipend as you take further training.
 This period of New Guide Training lasts about a week.

 Level 2: Assistant Guides - After passing New Guide Training you will be assisting on trips and skills classes as you develop on-water leadership experience and hone your paddling skills.
 As an Assistant Guide you are in the process of 'checking out' to lead trips on your own.
 This stage lasts for one pay period for most new guides.